m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 8.4.0 - Major performance improvements for asum through the use of SIMD and other optimizations.
 * 8.3.0 - Fixed the effects of an apparent compiler bug affecting 32 bit x86 only for function asum.
 Tested and verified on 32 bit Debian and 32 bit Alpine.
 This would in a few very specific circumstances